jupitern/slim3-skeleton/README.md

 # Slim Framework 3 Skeleton Application (http + cli)

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application (Developed with slim 3.7).
+Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application (Tested with slim 3.8).
 This application handles http and command line requests.
-The application has service providers available.
+This application ships with a few service providers and middleware out of the box.
 All are optional and you can disable them in the config/app.php file

 Available service providers: